fredrikburmester/marlin-search/README.md

    - BATCH_SIZE=1000

 4. Run `docker-compose up -d --build` to start the application.
 5. POST to `/create-index` to index your media data from Jellyfin.
+Don't forget to use the `Authorization` header with your `EXPRESS_AUTH_TOKEN`.
 This will take a while depending on how much media you have, so be patient.
 6. Start searching with GET requests to `/search?q=QUERY`.

 ## Routes